 I’ll admit, for a long time I didn’t know exactly what chutney was.
 All I knew is that it looked like little jars of jam when I saw it at the store… but why wasn’t it with the rest of the jams?
 It had to be something special.

 Right I was.
 Traditionally, chutney can indicate any number of ground up, paste like condiments served along side a meal, regardless of the ingredients.
-Americanized chutney is more like jam, often containing sugar, an acid component (vinegar or citrus juice), onion, some sort of fruit or vegetable and a healthy does of spices.
+Americanized chutney is more like jam, often containing sugar, an acid component (vinegar or citrus juice), onion, some sort of fruit or vegetable and a healthy dose of spices.
 This is the type of chutney I made and it was nothing short of magical.

 This recipe made a huge batch (four cups), half of which I froze.
 Cutting it in half should be fairly easy, just use one mango, a small can of pineapple and halve the rest.